Opinion: Why I won’t be doing Veganuary this year – or ever again

 My main gripe is that the issue of our broken food system has never been binary – it’s not as simple as meat bad, plants good

 Brace yourselves, I’m about to start an argument.
-For several years, I – like 620,000 other people as of 2022 – have participated in Veganuary, as well as made efforts to eat less meat and incorporate more plant-based recipes into my rotation.
+For several years, I – like 620,000 other people as of 2022 – have participated in Veganuary, as well as made efforts to eat less meat and incorporate more plant-based recipes into my diet.
 And I, like 620,000 other people, have felt pretty smug about it.

 Every January, I’ve made the pilgrimage to the plant-based aisle at the supermarket to fill my basket with mounds of vegetables, tofu, seitan, cans of jackfruit, vegan mince, oat milk and all manner of alternatives.
 After pretty much emptying my wallet at the till, I’d head home, recreate all of my favourite meat dishes and ensure to virtue signal on Instagram so all of my 800 followers know what a good woke Millennial I am.